Dana Baer, professor of criminal justice, attended the Pennsylvania Bar training held in Washington County on Friday, Jan. 23, 2015.

 James Tanda, instructor of criminal justice, instructed Post-Blast Investigation courses in Alabama for seven weeks during the summer of 2014.
 Tanda also instructed Hostage Negotiators for the State at State Correctional Institution SCI-Greene Thursday, Jan.
 22, 2015.

+The Waynesburg University Department of Chemistry and Forensic Science and the Office of Admissions hosted the fall Mock Crime Scene Workshop Saturday, Nov.
+8, 2014.
 The Mock Crime Scene Workshop provides high school students the opportunity to analyze crime scenes and collect and process evidence alongside Waynesburg University students and faculty, as well as experts in the field.

 Approximately 17 criminal justice administration students completed internships at various agencies over the course of the summer of 2014.
 The experiences ranged from legal research to probation and parole to hands-on law enforcement.

 Waynesburg University’s Criminal Justice Club participated in the Pittsburgh Polar Bear Plunge at Heinz Field Saturday, Dec.
 6, 2014, to raise money for Special Olympics.
 The Criminal Justice Club raised more than $1,500 leading up to the event.
 This was the second year that the club participated.
 In two years, the club has raised more than $2,500.

 Eight Waynesburg University Criminal Justice students assisted the Greene County Sheriff’s Office in training exercises Thursday, Oct.
 9, 2014.

 The Waynesburg University Department of Criminal Justice and Social Sciences and the Office of Admissions hosted the spring Mock Crime Scene Workshop Saturday, March 28, 2015.